aidenlab/Juicebox/README.md

 * The GUI's main class is `MainWindow` - click the little `...` button next to the text box for main class, and type `MainWindow`.
 * The CLT's main class is `HiCTools`.
 * For the GUI under VM Options:
         -Xmx2000m
         -Djnlp.loadMenu="http://hicfiles.tc4ga.com/juicebox.properties"

-* For the CLT I use
+* For the CLT use
         -Xmx2000m
+* Note that the `Xmx2000m` flag sets the maximum memory heap size to 2GB.

-Note that that's 2GB RAM, depending on your computer you might want more or less.
+Depending on your computer you might want more or less.
-Some CLT things will break if there's not enough memory and the file is too large, but don't worry about that for development; I've found 2GB is fine.
+Some CLT things will break if there's not enough memory and the file is too large, but don't worry about that for development; 2GB should be fine.
 * One last note: be sure to `Commit and Push` when you commit files, it's hidden in the dropdown menu button in the commit window.